 After Maleficent cursed the Princess of Dokrayth and she fell into an enchanted sleep, her heartbroken mother and father collected an elite group of soldiers and knights to stand as her sentries and protect her both day and night.
 Though they guarded her for many years, it was decided that these ‘Musketeers’ would be best served as the elite guard of the royal family and not protecting a young woman who was likely never going to awaken from her cursed slumber.

 Richelieu was once the most trusted adviser of the Vauclain family and aided the King and Queen in most of their governing decisions, but he secretly craved their power and coveted their throne.
 When the Blight appeared at the castle gates, he seized his opportunity and slayed the King and Queen in cold blood, letting the Walking Starvation cover his tracks and erase any evidence of his crime.
-Only, unbeknownst to him, the Princess saw the treacherous act and escaped the carnage of the fall of Dokrayth, aided by young Musketeer in training.
-She was so effected by the horror that she witnessed, that her memory of the events have all but been erased and the young musketeer, D’Artagnan, who helped her escape mistakenly believes that she has succumbed to the Blight.
+Only, unbeknownst to him, the Princess saw the treacherous act and escaped the carnage of the fall of Dokrayth, aided by a childhood friend and young Musketeer in training.
+She was so effected by the horror that she witnessed, that her memory of the events have all but been erased and the young Musketeer, D’Artagnan, who helped her escape, mistakenly believes that she has succumbed to the Blight.

 Beauty and the Beast

 During the war with the Fae, the Huntress sought to contribute to the forces fighting on the front lines.
-So, she fashioned a curse that would transform a Fae into a mighty warrior of the Huntress, a Behrserker, a creature of fury who assumed the form of a bear when enraged.
+So, she fashioned a curse that would transform a Fae into a mighty warrior of the Huntress, a Berserker, a creature of fury who assumed the form of a bear when enraged.
 When in bear form, they could be controlled by the Huntress, and so the soldiers were used as infantry, fighting a war against their will in a form that had been forced upon them.
 When the war ended, only the Fae, Mor’du, escaped the Huntress by hiding himself in the Yarrow and entering into a magical hibernation, one that would last for nearly two thousand years.